The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act

 \subsection{Background: The EU AI Act}

-In 2024 the European Union ratified the regulation of AI as technology \citep{aiact}.
-The new regulation was motivated by a need to create trust for AI with respect to product safety, health and fundamental rights.
-The AI Act thus incorporates AI systems into the EU's existing framework for product safety.
-Certain AI systems will need to undergo conformity assessment and subsequently carry the CE-mark as a sign of being a certified product, just like elevators, machinery and medical devices (see \Cref{sec:ce-marking}).
+In 2024, the European Union ratified the regulation of AI as technology \citep{aiact}.
+The new regulation was motivated by a need to create trust for AI with respect to product safety, health, and fundamental rights.
+The AI Act incorporates AI systems into the EU's existing framework for product safety.
+Certain AI systems require conformity assessment and subsequently carry the CE-mark as a sign of being a certified product, just like elevators, machinery, and medical devices.

-The regulation also gives authorities an important role in guaranteeing the responsible development and usage of AI, as public sector bodies are to conduct market surveillance but also foster AI innovation (see e.g., \citep{regulatingtrust}).
-There are two central actors from the perspective of the regulation: the provider (see \Cref{sec:provider}) and the deployer (see \Cref{sec:deployer}) of an AI system.
+The regulation also gives authorities an important role in guaranteeing the responsible development and usage of AI, as public sector bodies are to conduct market surveillance but also foster AI innovation (see e.g., \cite{regulatingtrust}).
+There are two central actors from the perspective of the regulation: the provider and the deployer of an AI system.
 These actors are obliged to take on responsibility for product safety.